Dr. Robert Mabry

 Doctor Mabry most recently served as the U.S. D.O.D.
 Principal Deputy Assistant Secretary of Defense for Health Affairs, the principal staff assistant and advisor to the Assistant Secretary of Defense for Health Affairs (ASD HA) for clinical policies and programs.

 Doctor Robert Mabry is a recognized thought leader in prehospital medicine with more than three decades of experience as a military medic, civilian paramedic, emergency physician, EMS medical director, educator, researcher, and policy maker.
 After enlisting in the Army in 1984, he served for eleven years as an Airborne Ranger and Special Forces Medic (18D).
-In 1993 he deployed to Mogadishu, Somalia and was awarded the Silver Star and Purple Heart following the battle made famous by the movie “Blackhawk Down”.
+In 1993 he deployed to Mogadishu, Somalia and was awarded the Distinguished Service Cross and Purple Heart following the battle made famous by the movie “Blackhawk Down”.